Having an SSL certificate on the domain name is essential. Thankfully, we can generate and add a free SSL certificating using Let’s Encrypt for Nginx.

-The certificate is valid for 90 days, during which renewal can take place at any time.
-We can generate the certificate using a program called Certbot which will also help in automatic renewal 30 days before expiration.
+The certificate is valid for 90 days, during which renewal can occur at any time.
+We can generate the certificate using a program called Certbot which will also help with automatic renewal 30 days before expiration.

 The SSL certificate is 100% free and forever!